South Korea Sets Up Innovative Drive-Through Coronavirus Testing Station

 In South Korea, a drive-through testing station has been set up in an attempt to screen for the coronavirus (COVID-19), reported CNN.
-The site allows people to stay in their cars as they drive through various screening checkpoints.
+The site allows people to stay in their cars as they move through various screening checkpoints.

 The drive-through testing site is located in the northern city of Goyang in an open parking lot.
 Motorists enter the parking lot and make their way from station to station to register themselves, have their temperature taken, and receive swabbing of their throat and nasal passages.
 Nurses are present at the stations in protective plastic suits, masks, and face shields.
 The screening process is over in a matter of minutes and both passengers and drivers do not need to leave their car at any point.